dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-12-05-ab-tests-make-sense.md

 author: "Andrew Mehrmann"
 date: "January 10, 2020"
 output: html_document
-tags: programeval
+tags: causal
 ---

----

 This post is Part Two of a three-part series on Randomized Controlled Trials (RCTs) with an emphasis on A/B testing.
-Other articles in this series are []() and []().
+Other articles in this series are [Rethinking A/B Testing](/2020/01/09/rethinking-ab-testing.html) and [An Economic Framework for A/B Testing](/2020/01/11/economic-framework-for-ab-testing.html).

 *This is a less technical version of the argument outlined in [this whitepaper by Chris Stucchio](https://cdn2.hubspot.net/hubfs/310840/VWO_SmartStats_technical_whitepaper.pdf).
 I use slightly different notation, but the ideas are mostly the same.*